-WHY GO: Yes, founding Father, Thomas Jefferson, was a gentleman farmer, an architect, a philosopher who authored the Declaration of Independence, and served as President of the United States.
-But Jefferson was also an early Virginia winemaker – or at least tried to be.
-A visit to Charlottesville VA should include an outing to Jefferson’s home, Monticello (pronounced like the instrument, rather than the town in upstate NY).
+Yes, founding Father, Thomas Jefferson, was a gentleman farmer, an architect, a philosopher who authored the Declaration of Independence, and served as President of the United States.
+But he was also an early Virginia winemaker – or at least tried to be.

-Things to Do in Charlottesville VA
+Things to Do Near Charlottesville VA

 TOUR: Monticello